 Simply put, design thinking is a method of solving complex problems using a structured innovation process aimed at providing solutions to human-centric problems.
 First off, let’s pen down the process involved in design thinking and see how we could relate it to recruitment.

 Major problems faced by recruiters

 We leveraged LinkedIn to connect with over 1800 Recruiters across 25 countries and asked precise questions on the recruiting challenges faced by their organizations.
-We found that while on one hand, three-quarters find it cumbersome to find relevant candidates, on the other hand, hiring managers claim that 40 per cent of the new hires leave the organization within 6 months on joining.
-Hence we attempted to chalk-out the major problems faced by the employers.
+We found that while on one hand, three-quarters find it cumbersome to find relevant candidates, on the other hand, hiring managers claim that 40 percent of the new hires leave the organization within 6 months of joining.
+Hence we attempted to chalk out the major problems faced by the employers.

 1. Attracting the Right People

 As already stated earlier, a vast number of recruiters and hiring managers are not able to find relevant candidates.
 Inefficient recruitment outreach, unattractive job description, and ignoring passive candidates are the main aspects considered as bottle-neck for attracting the right candidates.